 Disclosable documents are identified in a List of Documents served on the opposing party.
-All disclosed documents can be inspected save for those which are privileged from inspection.
-Two of the most important types of privilege are "legal advice privilege", which applies to confidential communications between a lawyer and his client made for the sole or dominant purpose of seeking or giving legal advice and assistance, and "litigation privilege", which applies to documents between the potential party, his lawyer and any third party, created after litigation is contemplated or pending, for the sole or dominant purpose of seeking or giving advice in relation to the claim, or collecting evidence for use in the litigation.
+All disclosed documents can be inspected save for those that are privileged from inspection.
+Two of the most important types of privilege are "legal advice privilege", which applies to confidential communications between lawyer and client made for the purpose of seeking or giving legal advice and assistance, and "litigation privilege", which applies to documents between a potential party, their lawyer, and any third party, created after litigation is contemplated or pending, for the purpose of seeking or giving advice in relation to the claim, or collecting evidence for use in the litigation.
 Legal advice privilege only applies to lawyer-client communications with company employees who are regarded as the "client" (generally senior managers or the in-house lawyer), not all employees.
 Litigation privilege will only apply if there is a real likelihood of litigation, rather than a mere possibility.

 Disclosure usually takes place after pleadings setting out the parties' cases have been served.
-In addition, a party may also seek an order for disclosure of specific documents or classes of documents.
-However, the court also has the power to order pre-action disclosure in appropriate cases in order to fairly dispose of the proceedings.
-Such disclosure may only be ordered in respect of specific documents or classes of documents that would have to be disclosed in any event once the proceedings are under way.
-Any documents disclosed in accordance with these rules may only be used in connection with the proceedings in which they are disclosed until such time as they are referred to at a hearing held in public, the parties agree, or the court otherwise gives permission.
+In addition to standard disclosure, a party may also seek an order for disclosure of specific documents or classes of documents.
+The court also has power to order pre-action disclosure in appropriate cases, although this may only be ordered in respect of specific documents or classes of documents that would have to be disclosed in any event once the proceedings are underway.
+Any documents disclosed in accordance with these rules may only be used in connection with the proceedings in which they are disclosed, until such time as they are referred to at a hearing held in public, the parties agree, or the court otherwise gives permission.
+4.14 Are alternative methods of dispute resolution required to be pursued first or available as an alternative to litigation, e.g. mediation, arbitration?